LauraBeatris/instalura-project/README.md

 </h1>

 <h3 align="center">
   <span color="#0366d6">Course Conclusion Project</span> of the Front End Engineer Path by Alura.
-Learning Goals: Apply the main concepts of ReactJS, also applying the Redux Architecture.
-Mastering HTML and CSS/SCSS concepts.
+Learning Goals: Apply the main concepts of ReactJS with the Redux Architecture.
+And also, mastering HTML and CSS/SCSS concepts.
 </h3>

 <p align="center">